Roadtrip Through 6 countries

 Roadtrip Through 6 Countries: From Alta to Košice 🚗

-Driving more than 5000 kilometers across Europe in 17 days?
-That's exactly what we did.
-We started in northern Norway – in Alta – and finished at home in Košice.
-This roadtrip was a mix of everything: wild nature, huge cities, ferries, luxury hotels, camping, and of course a few unexpected situations – yes, including changing tires 😄
+We drove more than 5000 kilometers across Europe in 17 days – from Alta in northern Norway all the way home to Košice.
+This roadtrip had everything: wild nature, ferries, big cities, camping, hotels, and even a few unexpected moments, including changing tires 😄

-In this article, you'll find everything important – accommodation, places, hikes, mountains, camping spots, prices, roads, ferries, tolls, and much more.
+In this article, you'll find practical tips about accommodation, hikes, camping spots, ferries, tolls, roads, prices, and places worth adding to your own route.

 What You Shouldn't Travel Without